ThangKM/sRouting/README.md

 ## 🛠 Installation

 Add `sRouting` as a dependency to the project.
-See [this WWDC presentation](https://developer.apple.com/videos/play/wwdc2019/408/) about more information how to adopt Swift packages in your app.
+See [this WWDC presentation](https://developer.apple.com/videos/play/wwdc2019/408/) for more information on how to adopt Swift packages in your app.
 Specify `https://github.com/ThangKM/sRouting.git` as the `sRouting` package link.

 ![](https://github.com/ThangKM/sRouting/blob/main/Sources/sRouting/DocsRouting.docc/Resources/Bookie/SectionOne/bookie_add_srouting.png)

 ## 🏃‍♂️ Getting Started with sRouting

-Set up `SRRootView` and working with `sRouter(_:)`
+Set up `SRRootView` and work with `sRouter(_:)`

 ## Overview